 A happy one year anniversary/birthday to Stacie’s Perplexion (Formerly, the Deep Thoughts of) today.
 While she may not post very often, I always look forward to reading every word.
 Something about the way she writes about life can make me smile about even some of the smallest of things.

-It should also be noted that Twain, who invented cancer and hates puppies, is not even using his real name.
+The Five Most Dangerous Children’s Books Ever Written, According to Sean Hannity.
+On The Adventures of Huckleberry Finn by Mark Twain: It should also be noted that Twain, who invented cancer and hates puppies, is not even using his real name.
 Samuel Clemens, wherever you’re hiding, if you have any integrity, you will appear on… Continue reading McSweeney’s List of Dangerous Children’s Books Per Sean Hannity

 Well, you usually don’t hear anything about pharmacists in the news.
 We have heard a lot over the last week or so, and it hasn’t been all that favorable.